 There’s no denying that you’ll probably require a trip to the Asian grocery store to get all the ingredients for Thai Red Curry Paste, unless your local supermarket has an exceptionally well stocked Asian section!
 But everything should be relatively simple to hunt down, they are all pretty common Asian ingredients.
 Just show the shop keeper these photos if you can’t find them!

 The star ingredient in Thai Red Curry is dried red chillies.
-I find it easiest to roughly chop before hydrating in boiled water – this serves two purposes: 1) the seeds shake loose to discard them (reduce spiciness and also seeds in sauce = lumps); and 2) they rehydrate better, making them easier to whizz into a smooth paste.
+Chop before hydrating in boiled water to shake the seeds loose (seeds = spiciness) and also, they hydrate better = easier to whizz into a smooth paste.

 Using fresh red chillies won’t produce the same end result, I tried.
-Dried chillies have an earthy flavour and it’s a key flavour base for red curry.
+Dried chillies have an earthy flavour, they are not crazy spicy and it’s a key flavour base for red curry.

 Another ingredient in Thai Red Curry Paste that is a bit unique is galangal.
 It looks like ginger, but tastes more citrusy and is harder to cut.
 If you can’t find it, substitute with ginger and lime zest.

 The other key ingredient in Thai Red Curry Paste is Shrimp Paste.
 This is where our recipe differs from some authentic Thai recipes.
-Made from fermented, dried shrimp (prawns), most Thai recipes use pure shrimp paste which is called Belacan – and I almost fell off my chair when I discovered it’s sold at Woolies, my everyday supermarket!
-Typically here in Australia, it’s sold in dried blocks which is required to be soaked to rehydrate before use.
+Made from fermented, dried shrimp (prawns), most Thai recipes use pure shrimp paste which is called Belacan.
+Typically, it’s sold in dried blocks which is required to be soaked to rehydrate before use.